StephanMusgrave/Bookmark-Manager/README.md

 # Bookmark-Manager
-A web site app to store url links using an SQL database Makers Academy Week 6 project
+Makers Academy Week 6 project: A web site app to store url links using an SQL database

 ## Objectives
 We are going to build a bookmark manager, similar to pineapple.io or delicious.com in spirit.
 A bookmark manager is a good use case for exploring how relational databases work.